 33. High Braid Pony

 We love a good high pony, but when you add a braid to the piece, it just makes it ten times better.
-Similar to a regular high pony, secure it at a high point on your head, then begin to braid it all the way down.
-And don’t forget to lay down your edges.
+Similar to Janet Mock's, secure it at a high point on your head, then begin to braid it all the way down.
+And don’t forget to use edge control for your baby hairs.

-Some curly gals love to just whip a pineapple look before bed (or for a quick Zoom meeting), so why not rock it all the time?
+Some curly gals love to just whip a pineapple look, like Yara Shahidi for example, so why not rock it all the time?
 It’s the quickest style for curls and all it takes is a good hair tie to bring all your hair to the center (or as close to the hairline) as possible.
 If a few curls in the front slip out, even better.

 35. Bantu Knots

-Bantu knots are one of those hairstyles that are so versatile and great for many hair types.
+Bantu knots are one of those hairstyles that are so versatile and great for many hair types, as sported by Kiki Layne.
 The protective style can have as many mini buns as you like in any direction.
 Plus, it’s a great style to use before bed, so win-win.

 36. French Braids